Dennis Kucinich: 2021 Cleveland mayor campaign

 In December 2020, Kucinich announced his candidacy for mayor of Cleveland in the 2021 election.
 Though seen as likely to qualify in the seven-way nonpartisan primary for the two runoff spots, Kucinich finished in third place with 16.54%.

+2024 Robert F. Kennedy Jr. presidential campaign manager

+In May 2023, Robert F. Kennedy Jr.'s 2024 presidential campaign announced that Kucinich had been selected as its campaign manager.
+He served until October 2023, shortly after Kennedy switched from a Democrat to an independent.

 Television pundit

 In January 2013, Kucinich joined Fox News Channel as a regular contributor.
 He appeared on The O'Reilly Factor and other Fox News shows.
 Kucinich quit Fox News in January 2018 as he announced plans to run for governor.
 Since running for governor, Kucinich has reappeared on the network, in 2019 discussing Democratic primary debates, and has appeared on Larry King's PoliticKING program, speaking against the Democrats' push to impeach President Trump.

 Political positions

 After being elected to Congress in 1996, Kucinich began to position himself on the left.
 Based on his voting record in Congress, the American Conservative Union (ACU) gave Kucinich a conservative rating of 9.73%, and for 2008, the liberal Americans for Democratic Action (ADA) gave him a liberal rating of 95%.
 He was often regarded as one of the most liberal members of the United States House of Representatives.
 Describing his views in the 2008 Democratic Party presidential primaries, he said, "I'm from the universal-health-care wing of the Democratic Party.
 I'm from the Roe v.
 Wade-litmus-test wing of the Democratic Party.
 I'm from the abolish-the-death-penalty wing of the Democratic Party."